azinik/ADRMine/README.md

 The current version of ADRMine includes the trained models for  ADR extraction.
 It is a jar file (adrmine_deploy.jar) that gets the test sentences as input and automatically tags the ADR mentions in the given sentences and generates a text file with ADR tags.

 Usage example:
-java -jar adrmine_deploy.jar /tmp/test_sentences.tsv    twitter1 ADRMinedb root password  /home/azadeh/software-packages/crfsuite-0.12-2/bin/crfsuite
+java -jar adrmine_deploy.jar /tmp/test_sentences.tsv    twitter1 ADRMineDB root password  /home/azadeh/software-packages/crfsuite-0.12-2/bin/crfsuite

 Parameters:
 1 ) test file (e.g. /tmp/test_sentences.tsv)